robotika/osgar/subt/doc/virtual-howto.md

 It is necessary to run also simulation and bridge in other two terminals:
 - terminal 1
     ```
-    xhost +local:root
-    ROBOT=X0F200L WORLD=urban_circuit_practice_01 ./subt/script/sim.bash
+    ROBOT=X100L WORLD=simple_cave_01 ./subt/script/sim.bash
     ```
-    Note, that `xhost` workaround is not secure and it is current workaround how to start the process for the first time, open screen session and then use the simulator remotely via ssh.

 - terminal 2
     ```
-    ROBOT=X0F200L WORLD=urban_circuit_practice_01 ./subt/script/bridge.bash
+    ROBOT=X100L WORLD=simple_cave_01 ./subt/script/bridge.bash
     ```

 Note, that configuration and robot name is variable.
-The command above with robot name X0F200L encodes waiting for 0 s, exploring for 200 s and navigating along a wall on the left.
-Our own ROBOTIKA_X2_SENSOR_CONFIG_1 is used.
+The command above with robot name X100L encodes exploring for 100 s and navigating along a wall on the left.
+Our own ROBOTIKA_X2_SENSOR_CONFIG_1 is used by default.
 It is a small robot, 30m lidar, 640x380 RGBD camera and gas detector.

 The unittest should display number of received messages for scan, image, imu, odometry and clock.
 After 10000 clock